List of G.I. Joe: A Real American Hero characters: Footloose

+Footloose is the G.I.
+Joe Team's infantry trooper, and debuted in 1985.
+His real name is Andrew D. Meyers, and his rank is that of corporal E-4.
+Footloose was born in Gary, Indiana.

+His primary military specialty is infantry, and his secondary military specialty is special services (basketball coach).
+He was his high school valedictorian, and the captain of the track team, and also earned the rank of Eagle Scout.
+While working on his degree in Physical Education with a state scholarship, he dropped out of school and went to stay on the coast for three years questioning his existence, when he decided to join the Army.
+After completing basic training and AIT at Fort Benning, he graduated jump school and the desert training unit.
+In the UK Action Force toy series, Footloose's real name is Andrew D. Mackay, and he is from Dundee, Scotland, where he competed in the Highland Games and studied Celtic mythology.

+Footloose was first released as an action figure in 1985.
+Proposed code-names for the figure included "Action", "Bravo" and "Grunt".
+The figure was repainted and released as part of the "Slaughter's Marauders" line in 1989.

+The character was voiced by Will Ryan in the 1985 Sunbow animated series.

 Freefall

 Freefall is the G.I.
 Joe Team's paratrooper, and he was first released as an action figure in 1990.
 He had a 2009 re-release as "Spc.
 Altitude", but is the same character.
 This latter release was part of the "Assault On Cobra Island" box set, which included the figures Chuckles, Hit and Run, Outback, Recondo, Wet-Suit and Zap.
 Freefall's real name is Phillip W. Arndt, and he was born in Downers Grove, Illinois.

 To prepare for the Airborne Ranger school, he went through the Ranger Indoctrination Course designed to remove forty percent of the applicants.
 Freefall then had to conquer a three-week pre-training course, simply to qualify for the full eight-week training course.
 He is noted for having enjoyed it and come out the best of the Rangers.
 Freefall has a master's degree in Eastern Philosophy.
 He is known for having a large ego.

 Freefall appeared in the DiC G.I.
 Joe animated series voiced by Scott McNeil.